 Tilde Herrera is an associate editor at Civil Eats.
 She has covered food, business, and sustainability for publications including AdExchanger, GreenBiz, The San Francisco Chronicle, The San Jose Mercury-News, and Grist.
 A Bay Area native, she lives in San Francisco with her husband and son, who loves tacos almost as much as she does.

-Bridget Shirvell is the social media editor of Civil Eats.
+Bridget Shirvell is the audience engagement editor of Civil Eats.
 A New England-based journalist, she has reported on a wide range of food, travel, and environmental subjects over the years for venues including VICE, Condé Nast Traveler, and Edible Communities.
 She has served as a digital strategist for Long Island Pulse Magazine, an audience engagement specialist for PBS NewsHour, and a town reporter in Connecticut.

 Lisa Held is Civil Eats’ senior staff reporter.
 Since 2015, she has reported on agriculture and the food system with an eye toward sustainability, equality, and health, and her stories have appeared in publications including The Guardian, The Washington Post, and Mother Jones.
 In the past, she covered health and wellness and was an editor at Well+Good.
 She is based in Baltimore and has a master’s degree from Columbia University’s School of Journalism.

-Greta Moran is a senior reporter for Civil Eats based in Queens, New York.
-Her work has appeared in The Atlantic, Grist, Pacific Standard, The Guardian, Teen Vogue, The New Republic, The New York Times, The Intercept, and elsewhere.
-Greta writes narrative-based stories about public health, climate change, and environmental justice, especially with a lens on the people working toward solutions.
+Grey Moran is a senior reporter for Civil Eats based in Queens, New York.
+Their work has appeared in The Atlantic, Grist, Pacific Standard, The Guardian, Teen Vogue, The New Republic, The New York Times, The Intercept, and elsewhere.
+Grey writes narrative-based stories about public health, climate change, and environmental justice, especially with a lens on the people working toward solutions.